Shkëlzen

-Shkëlzen (definiteness 'Shkëlzeni') is a mountain situated in the Albanian Alps, bounded by the Tropojë river valley to the northeast, the Gashi river valley to the southwest, and the Tropojë basin to the southeast.
-Its highest of the two peaks, Maja e Shkëlzenit, reaches a height of 2405 m.
+Shkëlzen (lit.
+'To shine') is a massif situated in the Albanian Alps, bounded by the Tropojë river valley to the northeast, the Gashi river valley to the southwest and the Tropojë basin to the southeast.
+Its highest of the two peaks, Maja e Shkëlzenit, reaches a height of 2407 m.

 Geology

 Composed primarily of Mesozoic limestone and dolomite, the mountain has an anticlinal structure, with a band of flysch emerging in the north and south.

 It forms a sharp ridge between the northeastern peak (Shkëlzen) and the southwestern peak of Radesha 2314 m, marked by steep slopes that descend sharply into the valleys.
-Two glacial troughs divide the mountain's summit, and both peaks show distinctive pyramid-like shapes with sharp edges.
+Two glacial troughs divide the mountain's summit and both peaks show distinctive pyramid-like shapes with sharp edges.
 Vegetation is scarce, with shrubs and pines found on its slopes.

+Climbing route

+A hiking trail leads through hilly terrain into a valley located at the southeastern base of the mountain, a route that takes roughly three hours.
+From there, a steeper path ascends in about one and a half hours to the alpine pasture of Stani i Berdushit (1,700 m).

+From this vantage point, the north face of the eastern summit is clearly visible, marked by two prominent rocky spurs that rise almost vertically toward the peak.
+Despite the steepness, the formation includes numerous ledges and protrusions.

+The descent is generally considered easier via the western ridge, which then leads down the northern slopes toward lower elevations and back to the alpine pasture.

+Holy pilgrimage

+On the main summit lies a sacred site known locally as the "Good Grave" (Varri i mirë).
+The site is thought to be the burial place of one of the companions of Sarı Saltık, a legendary Sufi figure associated with the spread of Islam in the Balkans during the 13th century.

+According to tradition, Sarı Saltık traveled from Anatolia across the Balkans and is said to have passed through the region of Tropojë.
+Mount Shkëlzen is believed by some to have been one of the places where he stayed during his journey.